LucasPereiraCarvalho/AWSAnotations/ECS.md

     -   Less work
     -   Easier to maintain and deploy
     -   Works with any language, any OS, any technology
--   Use cases: microservices architecture, lift-and-shift apps from on- premises to the AWS cloud, …
+-   Use cases: microservices architecture, lift-and-shift apps from on-premises to the AWS cloud, …

 <img src="images/dockerOnAnOS.PNG" style="height: 350px; width:450px;"/>